lastoyster/StepByStepForm/README.md

 # StepByStepForm
-StepByStepForm Made with HTML,Jquery, and SASS.
+StepByStepForm Made with HTML,Jquery, and SCSS.
 Inspirition from Daily-UI Challanges